syncom/insta360-cli-utils/README.md

   video files
 - [Fill out the application](https://www.insta360.com/sdk/home), get approved, and download the Insta360 media SDK for Linux
-  - The media SDK I have access to is `LinuxSDK20231211.zip`.
-It contains a pre-built package `libMediaSDK-dev_2.0-0_amd64_ubuntu18.04.deb` for Ubuntu 18.04, which is the only file I need from the zip
+  - The latest media SDK I have access to is `LinuxSDK20241128.zip`.
+It contains a pre-built package `libMediaSDK-dev_2.0-6_amd64_ubuntu18.04.deb` for Ubuntu 18.04, which is the only file I need from the zip

 ## My workflow for converting and joining 360-degree videos